mongodb/specifications/source/initial-dns-seedlist-discovery/initial-dns-seedlist-discovery.md

 Presently, seeding a driver with an initial list of ReplicaSet or MongoS addresses is somewhat cumbersome, requiring a comma-delimited list of host names to attempt connections to.
-A standardized answer to this problem exists in the form of SRV records, which allow administrators to configure a single domain to return a list of host names.
+A standardized answer to this problem exists in the form of SRV records, which allow administrators to configure a single SRV record to return a list of host names.
 Supporting this feature would assist our users by decreasing maintenance load, primarily by removing the need to maintain seed lists at an application level.

 This specification builds on the [Connection String](../connection-string/connection-string-spec.md) specification.
 It adds a new protocol scheme and modifies how the